 Now that you know the ropes, feel free to look around.
 Start with our Editor’s Picks, organized conveniently by Fit:

 Monday: Classic Prep.
-Navy blazer, khaki trousers, striped tie.
-Every guy probably has a version of this in his arsenal already—but basing your combo on a micro-check gingham shirt, instead of plain white, will set it apart from the crowd.
+Navy blazer, khaki trousers, striped tie. (video tutorial on how to tie a tie) Every guy probably has a version of this in his arsenal already—but basing your combo on a micro-check gingham shirt, instead of plain white, will set it apart from the crowd.

 Pro Tip: Rory nails the first rule of pattern mixing: Vary the scales.
 In this case, large stripes call for tight checks.